absmartly/absmartly/README.md

     <a href="https://www.linkedin.com/company/absmartly">LinkedIn</a>
   </p>

-  <p>© 2024 ABSmartly.
+  <p>© 2024 ABsmartly.
 Built with ❤️ for developers and data teams.</p>
 </div>